skx/evalfilter/README.md

 Fuzz-testing is basically magic - you run your program with random input, which stress-tests it and frequently exposes corner-cases you've not considered.

-This project has been fuzz-tested repeatedly, and [FUZZING.md](FUZZING.md) contains notes on how you can carry out testing of your own.
+This project has been fuzz-tested repeatedly, and [FUZZING.md](FUZZING.md) contains notes on how you can carry out testing of your own with the integrated fuzz-testing available with the 1.18+ version of the golang release.

 ## API Stability